Reading Time: 6 minutes

 My other go-to is Position-Based.
 Why?
 It’s logical.
 Ok, remember when I said there was no point in talking about Last and First Click anymore?
 Well, I have to ask for one exception, I need them to make a point.

-Last Click gives credit to the last touchpoint before a sale.
+The last Click gives credit to the last touchpoint before a sale.
 As a marketer, that makes sense to me since I want to drive as many conversions as possible and report on what campaigns worked vs what didn’t.
 But, what if no one ever knows about our company, product, or service?
 How will they get to us to even make a conversion?
 Now we have the case for First click.
 Position Based takes both of these into account, assigning more credit to the First and Last click in a path and dividing up the rest in between the other touchpoints.
 As a digital marketer, this makes the most sense to me.
 The problem lies in the fact that many of us have to convince folks who are not in the digital marketing weeds that these models will allow us to make better decisions with our budgets because they allow us to look at the full picture and report on it, to secure more budget.

 I’ve often found resistance to moving to these models.
 Things I’ve heard include: